Liquid Crystals

 Several challenges arise when designing numerical schemes for this PDE:

-1. The problem is very non-linear.
+- The problem is very non-linear.
 Linear schemes are much faster than iterative non-linear schemes, and so it is useful to find a way to approximate the problem with linear terms.

-2. The unknowns in \(\mathbf{Q}\) are coupled by several terms.
+are coupled by several terms.
 This means that we have to solve a very large linear system which is computationally expensive especially if we want to simulate anything in three dimensions.
-Therefore, it is useful to decouple the unknowns in the problem.
+Therefore, it is useful to decouple the unknowns in the problem. - To recover accurate system dynamics.
+By this I mean that the numerical scheme should try to model the continuous energy law as closely as possible without adding too much artificial numerical dissipation into the system.